-Depending on the time of your visit, there are several different events that take place on the hill throughout the season.
+Depending on the time of your visit, there are several different events that take place at Marmot Basin throughout the season.

 These include concerts, 80’s-themed days and an end of season party sure to blow the roof off any ski hill you’ve ever shredded before.

-Even if you aren’t into hitting the slopes, one thing to do on a winter’s day while your friends and family are on the hill is to soak in the cozy atmosphere of the chalet while you wait.
+Even if you aren’t into hitting the slopes at Marmot Basin, one thing to do on a winter’s day while your friends and family are on the hill is to soak in the cozy atmosphere of the chalet while you wait.

 With its perfect conditions for dark sky viewing, Jasper National Park was designated in 2011 as a dark sky preserve by the Royal Astronomical Society of Canada.

 A dark sky preserve is described as an area in the world that is free of artificial light pollution.

 Something as simple as standing in a car parking lot in the dark feels a little more magical when you look up to the sky and find you’re able to see the stars shining brighter than you’ve seen before.